swhid/swhid.github.io/documentation/maintenance/NAVIGATION_SOLUTION.md

 1. Build the site: `make build`
 2. Open the site in a browser
 3. Check that only the "Specification" link is visible in the horizontal navigation
+4. Test mobile view (resize browser or use mobile device) and verify version links are hidden in the mobile sidebar
-4. Verify that all version pages are still accessible via direct URLs
+5. Verify that all version pages are still accessible via direct URLs
-5. Test the version selector dropdown on specification pages
+6. Test the version selector dropdown on specification pages
-6. Test on different browsers and screen sizes
+7. Test on different browsers and screen sizes

 ## Maintenance